SABIC is one of the world’s biggest petrcochemicals firms ()

 Saudi Arabia had sought to raise billions of dollars through a historic Aramco public offer to diversify its oil-dependent economy, but the plan has suffered a series of delays.

 Observers see the acquisition of a controlling stake in SABIC as a complex alternative to raise much-needed cash for the Public Investment Fund (PIF), the kingdom’s top sovereign wealth fund.

 “This is a win-win-win transaction and a transformational deal for three of Saudi Arabia’s most important economic entities,” PIF managing director Yasir al-Rumayyan said in the Aramco statement.

 “It will unlock significant capital for PIF’s continued long-term investment strategy, underpinning sectoral and revenue diversification for Saudi Arabia.”

-Aiming to control more than $2 trillion by 2030, the PIF is involved in a host of big-ticket global investments — from buying a stake in Uber to pumping cash into a planned $500 billion mega city called NEOM in the kingdom’s northwest.
+The PIF, which hopes to control more than $2 trillion by 2030, is involved in a host of big-ticket global investments, buying a stake in Uber and pumping cash into a planned $500 billion mega city in the kingdom’s northwest.